fweiss/yocto-rpi-vm/README.md

 Add ``i2c_dev`` to /etc/modules.
 It seems i2c is not in the device tree, unlike SPI.

 Although there's supposed to be in later version yocto, adding ``ENABLE_I2C = "1"`` to conf/local.conf.

+This seems to make the dtparams in config.txt

+but still need to modprobe i2c_dev to get /dev/i2c-1 to appear

+Supposed to add i2c_dev to /etc/modules

 ## Loose ends
 Some things left to explore: